-Some types of man-made and natural glass can generate gas when tumbled.
-Keep an eye on barrel pressure or use baking soda to prevent a gas build-up.
+Some types of man-made and natural glasses can generate gas when tumbled.
+Keep an eye on barrel pressure when tumbling these materials - or you might be cleaning up a terrible mess!

 It's True, Glass Makes Gas!

 One day I started my Lot-o-Tumbler with a load of landscape glass and it was running great.
-When I checked the tumbler the next morning the lid had popped off and the slurry had evaporated to a thick mud.
+When I checked the tumbler the next morning, the lid had popped off and the slurry had evaporated to a thick mud.
 It was a mess to clean up but I didn't think too much about it.
 I assumed that I didn't have the lid firmly seated.
-So, I rinsed the glass and started the tumbler again.
+So, I loaded the glass back into the barrel and started the tumbler again.

 Later that day the lid was on the floor again!
 I was really surprised because I had intentionally placed the lid on firmly.
 It happened a third time, and that convinced me that the glass was producing enough gas to pop off the lid.

 This problem was easily solved.
-I simply poked a tiny hole in the lid of the Lot-o-Tumbler and that allowed future gas to escape.
+I simply used an awl to poke a tiny hole in the lid of the Lot-o-Tumbler, and that allowed future gas to escape.

-A build-up of gas in a rotary tumbler is a much greater problem.
-If the lid pops off the stones and tumbler mud will go all over your tumbler and all over the floor.
+However, a build-up of gas in a rotary tumbler is a more difficult problem.
+If the lid pops off, the stones and tumbler mud will go all over your tumbler and all over the floor.
 We have cleaned up this type of mess.
 It is not a fun mess to clean up - and it can take most of your morning.